Anne makes a mistake.

 “Thank you, Craig, for a wonderful night.
 I’m ready for bed now though.”

-“Anne got into bed and it surprised her when Craig walked into her room wearing just his shorts.”
+“Anne went to her room and got into bed.
+It surprised her when Craig walked into the room wearing just his shorts.”

 “About time I got another goodnight kiss,” he said.